vitwit/cosmos-zk-gov/README.md

 * **Anonymous Voting:** Protects voter identities using Zero-Knowledge proofs.
 * **Decentralized:** Built on the Cosmos blockchain for enhanced security and scalability.
 * **Secure Key Management:** Ensures the safety of prover and verifier keys.
-* **Relayer Support:** Facilitates seamless vote transactions through a dedicated relayer service.
+* **dispatcher Support:** Facilitates seamless vote transactions through a dedicated dispatcher service.
 * **Flexible Proposal Management:** Create and manage governance proposals with ease.

 ## **Getting Started**